onphirke/Hangman/README.md

 # Hangman
-A hangman game in Java using Java Swing
+A hangman game in Java using Java Swing.
+Created November 2018.